sggts04/pycubetimer/README.md

 # pyCubeTimer
 A Rubik's Cube timer built in Python.
-The timer starts upon clicking the Start button and can be stopped either by pressing space-bar or by clicking the Stop button.
+The timer starts upon pressing of space-bar or clicking of Start button and can be stopped either by pressing space-bar or by clicking the Stop button.
 The timer automatically saves all the times in a text file.

 Future plans include:
 1. ~~Display of old times inside the Timer Window~~ Done!